 Today, we have multiple tools at our disposal when it comes to web application testing.
 Sometimes, it can be challenging to make the right decision when it comes to choosing a web application testing tool that fits your specific needs.
-There are endless factors that come into play when inspecting, verifying, and assessing code as multiple factors come into play that depends on the platform being used, the programming language being employed as well as the purpose of the web application itself.
+There are endless factors that come into play when inspecting, verifying, and assessing code as multiple factors come into play that depends on the type of platform being used (e.g. a server cluster or virtual cloud-based system), the programming language being employed as well as the purpose of the web application itself.

 We consistently have different varieties and levels of tests that are performed to ensure compatibility, uniformity, and compliance.
 With this thought in mind, let’s review the types of testing we can perform on our web application: